Origin of pressure-induced anomalies in the nodal-line ferrimagnet Mn$_3$Si$_2$Te$_6$: Methods

 \subsection{Anomalous Hall conductivity}

-Based on the full-relativistic DFT electronic structure, we estimate the intrinsic component of the anomalous Hall effect.
+We perform full-relativistic DFT electronic structure calculations, i.e.~including spin-orbit coupling (SOC), based on which we estimate the intrinsic component of the anomalous Hall effect.
 The anomalous Hall conductivity $\sigma_{xy}$ is defined as the integral of the total Berry curvature $\Omega_{z}(\vec{k})$ over the entire Brillouin zone (BZ)~\cite{Wang2006}:

-The total Berry curvature $\Omega_z (\vec{k})$, calculated using Wannier interpolation within FPLO~\cite{Eschrig2009}, is defined as the sum over all bands $n$ of the band-resolved Berry curvature $\Omega_{n, z}(\vec{k})$ weighted by the respective occupation number $f_n(\vec k)$~\cite{Wang2006}:
+The total Berry curvature $\Omega_z (\vec{k})$, calculated using Wannier interpolation within FPLO~\cite{Eschrig2009,Koepernik2023}, is defined as the sum over all bands $n$ of the band-resolved Berry curvature $\Omega_{n, z}(\vec{k})$ weighted by the respective occupation number $f_n(\vec k)$~\cite{Wang2006}:

 As in our previous study for the similar van der Waals (vdW) ferromagnet CrGeTe$_3$~\cite{Scharf2025}, we calculated the integral over the Brillouin zone in Eq.~\eqref{eq:conductivityBZintegral} using the \texttt{vegas} adaptive Monte Carlo algorithm~\cite{Lepage1978, Lepage2021}.